db260179/ps3syscon/README.md

 A0201B02 = RSX VRAM FAIL - Faulty vrams (core would read a 0.2 ohm reading)

-A0801001 = CELL Power on VRAM failure
+A0801001 = CELL Power on VRAM failure (Potential NEC tokins issue and VCC)

-A0801002 = RSX Power on VRAM failure
+A0801002 = RSX Power on VRAM failure (Potential NEC tokins issue and VCC)

-A0093004 = RSX_POW_FAIL poweroff state
+A0093004 = RSX_POW_FAIL poweroff state (Potential NEC tokins issue and VCC)

-A0093003 CELL_POW_FAIL poweroff state
+A0093003 = CELL_POW_FAIL poweroff state (Potential NEC tokins issue and VCC)

 A0213013 = BE_SPI DI/DO ERROR - CELL not communicating to syscon via SPI (1.2V MC2_VDDIO and 1.2V BE_VCS no output) = Possible shorts on the line, check C4001 and trailing caps.
 Possible CELL dead?